mendix/docs/content/en/docs/refguide/modeling/integration/data-importer/_index.md

 ### 1.5  Dependencies

-This connector has no dependencies, but it needs [Mendix Runtime](https://marketplace.mendix.com/link/component/219833) to import data from input the Excel files.
-Download this component from Marketplace and [add it into your app](/appstore/overview/use-content/).
+This connector needs [Mendix Runtime](https://marketplace.mendix.com/link/component/219833) to import data from an Excel file.
+Download this component from the Marketplace and [add it into your app](/appstore/overview/use-content/).

 ## 2 Design time flow